non/spirebot/README.md

 ### Copyright and License

-Spirebot is based on [MultiBot](https://github.com/lopex/multibot), by Marcin Mielżyński (lopex).

-All code is available to you under the
+Spirebot is available to you under the
 [MIT license](http://opensource.org/licenses/mit-license.php).

+Spirebot is based on [MultiBot](https://github.com/lopex/multibot), by Marcin Mielżyński (lopex), which is also under the MIT license.

+[Scalaz](https://github.com/scalaz/scalaz) is included under the BSD-2
+license, and is copyright its authors.

+[Shapeless](https://github.com/milessabin/shapeless) is included under the Apache license, and is copyright Miles Sabin and contributors.

+Interoperability code between Shapeless, Scalaz, and Spire is included under the MIT license, and is copyright Lars Hupel.

-Changes copyright Erik Osheim, 2011-2012.
+Apart from Multibot, Spire itself is copyright Erik Osheim, 2013.